phonegap/phonegap-docs/docs/3-references/stockpile-app/7-details-page.html.md

 		}

 #### Methods
+1. Insert a `methods` object after the `data ()` object and define a method stub for `fetchResults ()`:

+		methods: {
+		  fetchResults () {}
+		}

-3. Define the `loadInPhotoBrowser ()` method that will be called when a card is clicked.
-It will use the [Framework7 Photo Browser](http://framework7.io/vue/photo-browser.html) component we defined to open the image in a new window and allow it to be zoomed, panned etc:
+3. Define the `loadInPhotoBrowser ()` method.
+This method is called when a card is clicked and will use the [Framework7 Photo Browser](http://framework7.io/vue/photo-browser.html) component you defined in the UI to open the image in a new window and allow it to be zoomed, panned etc:

 		loadInPhotoBrowser () {
 		  this.$refs.pb.open();
 		}

-4. Define the `onPageBeforeAnimation` handler
+4. Define the `onPageBeforeAnimation` handler to disable exposition if enabled:

 		onPageBeforeAnimation () {
 		  // When going 'back' from the photo browser, make sure we disable
 		  // exposition (hidden navbar, etc) if it was enabled const { pb: photoBrowser } = this.$refs;
 		  if (photoBrowser.f7PhotoBrowser.exposed) {
 		    photoBrowser.disableExposition();
 		  }
 		}

-6. Add the `imgBackground ()` method
+6. Add the `imgBackground ()` method to determine the specific sized thumbnail url to use:

 		imgBackground (size = 0) {
 		  const url = size > 0 ? `thumbnail_${size}_url` : 'thumbnail_url';